TZstatsADS/Fall2017-project4-grp7/README.md

 	+ Siyi Wang
 	+ Xinhu Wang
 + Project summary:
 For this project, we studied and implemented the memory-based algorithms and model-based algorithms from the Collaborative filtering literature on two data sets.
 Data set one is implicit voting and data set two is explicit voting.
-The prediction for both data sets is carried out by two methods, Deviation for mean and Z_score.
-For the first data set, we used ranked scoring for evaluation.
-And for the second data set, we used Mean Absolute Error and ROC sensitivity for evaluation.
+The prediction for both data sets is carried out by two methods, Deviation for Mean and Z_Score.
+For the first data set, we used Ranked Scoring for evaluation.
+And for the second data set, we used Mean Absolute Error and ROC Sensitivity for evaluation.

 **Contribution statement**: All team members contributed equally in all stages of this project.
 All team members approve our work presented in this GitHub repository including this contributions statement.